 The Rousseau brothers' first Sunset District development, consisting of 24 houses on 33rd Avenue, between Kirkham and Lawton Streets, was completed in May 1931.
 Other smaller clusters of Rousseau houses are located on 26th, 35th, 38th, and 43rd Avenues, Irving Street, and Noriega Street.
 The firm's Sunset District work culminated in 1933 with the construction of three blocks adjacent to the newly paved Sunset Boulevard.
 At 93 houses, this final development was by far the firm's most ambitious in the Sunset District and contains the largest and most expensive of the firm's houses.
 Oliver and Arthur Rousseau settled with their families in this development immediately after its completion, and their presence no doubt lent cachet to the emerging neighborhood.
-Oliver Rousseau resided in the large Spanish Colonial Revival corner building at 1598 36th Avenue from 1933 to 1937.109 At the other end of the block, Arthur Rousseau resided at 1500 36th Avenue, in a Storybook-inspired Tudor Revival corner building, from 1933 to 1937.110 A third Rousseau (Annie), of unknown relationship to the brothers, resided at 1573 34th Avenue.
+Oliver Rousseau resided in the large Spanish Colonial Revival corner building at 1598 36th Avenue from 1933 to 1937.
+At the other end of the block, Arthur Rousseau resided at 1500 36th Avenue, in a Storybook-inspired Tudor Revival corner building, from 1933 to 1937.
+A third Rousseau (Annie), of unknown relationship to the brothers, resided at 1573 34th Avenue.

 The Rousseau brothers were among a handful of developers active in the Sunset District during the Depression and prior to the advent of the Federal Housing Act's low-interest mortgage loan guarantees and the resultant mass construction of houses and rise of home ownership in the Sunset District.
 They were active in an area of the Sunset District that consisted, in large part, of vast sand dunes and scrubland.
 In order to attract potential home buyers to this fairly desolate area, the Rousseau brothers relied heavily on marketing strategies and partnerships with interior designers-including tours of fully furnished Model Homes-to successfully advertise and promote sales in this outlying San Francisco neighborhood.
 Named Model Homes, such as the "Sunset House" and "Surprise House," proved enormously popular with the public and were enthusiastically reviewed in local papers.
-The San Francisco Chronicle described the firm's early Model House, it was decided to open a new exhibit in an adjoining home to accommodate the thousands who were unable to see Sunset House and to demonstrate different ideas for the decoration of a bungalow home."111 District buildings were also advertised as an investment opportunity as the land value in the developing Sunset District was expected to increase.112
+The San Francisco Chronicle described the firm's early Model Houses thusly: "So great was the interest manifested by home lovers in the display that upon the sale of the Sunset House, it was decided to open a new exhibit in an adjoining home to accommodate the thousands who were unable to see Sunset House and to demonstrate different ideas for the decoration of a bungalow home."
+District buildings were also advertised as an investment opportunity as the land value in the developing Sunset District was expected to increase.